How to Spend 72 Hours in Split: Best Things to Do and Eat

 Private apartments in Diocletian’s Palace

-We thought it’d be a truly special way to round off our 3-week Balkan trip, and we were right.
-For such a unique accommodation, it was also far more affordable than we imagined, at just €100 per night.
-Granted, you can also book more luxurious accommodation inside the palace, which can easily cost double or triple that amount.
-For us, it was always more about the actual experience, so we were happy with our tiny room.
+We thought it’d be the perfect way to round off our 3-week Balkan trip – and we were absolutely right.
+For such a unique experience, it was also much more affordable than we expected, at just €100 per night.

 Best things to do in Split